lisp/de.setf.amqp/readme/README-build.md

 This convention is supported by the `asdf` [`hierarchical names`](http://github.com/lisp/de.setf.utility/blob/master/asdf/hierarchical-names.lisp) extension.
-It adds a system search method which uses parses the system identifier and uses its elements to prospectively augment locations from the `*central-registry*` with directory paths.
+It adds a system search method which parses the system identifier and uses its elements to prospectively augment locations from the `*central-registry*` with directory paths.
-Versions are supported by probing with wild in the name of the final directory, and by electing the most recently modified system file if several versions are found.
+Versions are supported by probing with a wild suffix added to the name of the final directory, and by electing the most recently modified system file if several versions are found.
 A nickname is added to each loaded system to augment an unqualified name with a qualified one.